Skip to menu Skip to content Skip to footer

 Caitlin's career in event management has taken her from New Year's Eve in New York City to the Tokyo 2020 Olympic Games

 Balancing theory with the development of practical skills, UQ’s Master of Tourism, Hotel & Events Management empowers students to work on real-life industry projects.
-UQ offers the only tourism program in Australia with accreditation from the United Nations World Tourism Organisation (UNWTO) and is currently ranked 9th in the world for hospitality and tourism management (Global Ranking of Academic Subjects 2021).
+UQ has 1 of only 2 tourism programs in Australia with United Nations World Tourism Organisation (UNWTO) accreditation.
+UQ also currently ranks 7th in the world for hospitality and tourism management (ShanghaiRanking's Global Ranking of Academic Subjects 2024).

 “There were some great lecturers that had a lot of experience," says Caitlin.